 If you’ve installed games on the internal hard drive that your Xbox One came with, you will most likely want to move them to the faster external drive you now have.
 Unfortunately, this has to be done with each game individually by choosing a game, pressing the menu button on your controller, choosing the “Manage game” option and then pressing “Move” or “Move all” if you have additional content.

 After all of your games have been moved to the hard drive, you can access them from the main game list and choose to view games on either all storage devices or your external drive in particular.
 Below is a visual aid to this, in the form of Xbox’s own videos.

 We hope that you found our short walkthrough of using external hard drive with your Xbox One useful.
-If you’re still trying to find what hard drive to purchase or what new games to put on it, below are a couple articles to help you out.
 If you have any questions that we didn’t look at, be sure to leave them in the comment section below for us to try and answer.